 Congress appropriated the requested amount for a fog signal at West Point on June 14, 1880, but another act, passed on March 3, 1881, made the money applicable for the establishment of a lighthouse on the point as well.

 In 1886, the Lighthouse Board decided to replace the fog bell by a Daboll trumpet operated by a caloric engine, and as the new fog signal would require more attention than the bell, funds were also provided to construct an additional dwelling.
-Work on these two buildings began in June and was completed on September 15, 1886.
-The fog signal machinery arrived in December, and the Daboll trumpet was placed in commission on February 7, 1887.
-The fog bell was transferred to its final home at Oregon’s Warrior Rock Lighthouse.
+Work on the fog signal building and dwelling began in June and was completed on September 15, 1886.
+The fog signal machinery arrived in late December, and the Daboll trumpet was placed in commission on February 7, 1887.
+No longer needed, the fog bell was transferred to its final home at Oregon’s Warrior Rock Lighthouse.

 The fog signal was in operation roughly 350 hours per year, but in 1897, it logged 892 hours and consumed about seven tons of coal.
 In 1901, the Lighthouse Board decided that the old fog signal was worn out, and work on the brick fog signal building, attached to the west face of the light tower, began that July.
 The old frame fog signal building, which stood east of the lighthouse, was converted into a storehouse.
-The new fog signal machinery, which commenced operation on December 29, 1901, consisted of two one-and-a-half-horsepower engines that were connected to air compressors and powered the Daboll trumpet.
+The new fog signal machinery, which commenced operation on December 29, 1901, consisted of two one-and-a-half-horsepower oil engines that were connected to air compressors for sounding the Daboll trumpet.
 Interestingly, there have been a varying number of fog trumpets used at West Point Lighthouse.
 This 1916 photograph shows horns on the north, south, and west sides of the fog signal building, while an inline photograph on this page appears to show a trumpet on just the west side, and this 1944 photograph shows a fog trumpet on the east side of the oil house along with a pole for the station’s new radiobeacon.
 The horn on the oil house was not present in this 1938 photograph.

-Chief Boatswain’s Mate Christian Fritz served at the station during the twentieth century after the Coast Guard became responsible for the lighthouse.
-The level terrain on the point permitted Fritz’s blind wife to freely stroll the station’s grounds with the guidance of her Boxer guide dog Cookie.
+Chief Boatswain’s Mate Christian Fritz served at the station in the early 1960s, after the Coast Guard became responsible for the lighthouse.
+The level terrain on the point permitted Fritz’s blind wife to freely stroll the station’s grounds with the assistance of her Boxer guide dog Cookie.

-In 1979, the station was slated for automation, but the wish of Marvin Gerber, the keeper at the time, to have the lighthouse still be manned for its centennial came true when the automation was postponed.
-On November 15, 1981, Gerber climbed atop the lighthouse and celebrated its centennial by dosing it with a bottle of champagne.
+In 1979, the station was slated for automation, but the wish of Marvin Gebers, the keeper at the time, to have the lighthouse still be manned for its centennial came true when the automation was postponed.
+On November 15, 1981, Gebers climbed atop the lighthouse and celebrated its centennial by dousing it with a bottle of champagne.
 Gerber enjoyed his time at the station and even succeeded in adapting his telephone conversations to twenty-seven seconds of talk followed by three seconds of silence to match the signature of the foghorn.

 West Point Lighthouse is now part of Discovery Park, Seattle’s largest city park, which also includes Fort Lawton.
 In late 2002, West Point Lighthouse was declared surplus by the federal government under the National Historic Lighthouse Preservation Act of 2000.
 The City of Seattle was awarded ownership of the lighthouse in 2004, and obtained the deed to the property in 2006.
 Between September 2009 and the following June, lead paint was stripped from the lighthouse, and its exterior was restored.